plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 ## Site search plugins lack analytics

-As illustrated above, many plugins don’t even offer basic analytic data, since the main focus of these plugins is to help WordPress site owners implement the search feature.
+As illustrated above, many plugins don’t even offer basic analytic data, since the main focus of these plugins is to help WordPress site owners implement the search widget and relevant results.

 For eg., The JetPack Search [FAQ](https://jetpack.com/support/search/frequently-asked-questions/) clearly states that “The dashboard does not record the terms your readers use when using the Jetpack Search form on your site (or any other search forms on your site).”